SetThuHan-Dev/AudioToText-WebApp/README.md

 # Speech-to-Text-Converter
-This web app is hosted by streamlit cloud
+This web app is using IBM Cloud's S2T API and hosted by streamlit cloud
 > Upload your MP3 audio file

 > Get your audio transcript